BorhanTheAnalyst/Power-BI-Credit-Card-Financial-Dashboard/README.md

 ## How to Use This Repository
 1. **SQL Scripts**:
-   - Use the SQL scripts provided in the `scripts/` folder to set up the database and load the necessary data.
+   - Use the SQL scripts and CSV file provided in the `data/` folder to set up the database and load the necessary data.
-   - Scripts include:
-     - `setup_database.sql`: To create and populate the database.
-     - `data_queries.sql`: Queries used for data preprocessing.

 2. **Power BI File**:
    - Open the Power BI `.pbix` file in the root directory to view and interact with the dashboard.